Chapter 18 Customizing your plots

 18.4 Modifying labels

 The labels generated for the plots are derived from the variable names passed along to the ggplot() function.
 Consequently, variable names that are easy to code become ugly labels on the plot.
 You can modify labels using the labs() function.
-Note in the example below that we changed the legend’s title by specifying what aes() option we used to create the legend; in the example below it’s colour.
+How to use the labs() function was also discussed in the Bar Charts section of the Common Types of Graphs chapter.
+Note that in this example we changed the legend’s title by specifying what aes() option we used to create the legend; in the example below it’s colour.

 p + labs(title = "Toronto Air quality",